 Responding to an email from a real human who is giving something of value is a good idea.
 It’s pointless to try to re-engage cold leads with an automated email.
 Instead, we have a sales development spokesperson reach out to leads with a personalized email, sending them content tailored to what we know about them and their wants.
-When compared to sending them throughout a new automated procedure, this yields a substantially greater success rate.
+When compared to sending them through a new automated procedure, this yields a substantially greater success rate.

 Re-engaging your old leads via phone call is trickier than you think because of the whole stigma surrounding cold calling as being a nuisance to a lot of customers.
-When re-engaging through phone call, here are crucial things to remember:
+When re-engaging through phone calls, here are crucial things to remember:

 Don’t Dilly Dally

 One of the nicest things about dealing with an old lead is that you don’t have to tease them; you can get directly to the point.
-They’ve seen you on the internet, they understand who you are, but your first sale’s pitch (or lack thereof) failed.
+They’ve seen you on the internet, and they understand who you are, but your first sales pitch (or lack thereof) failed.
 So, let’s go down to the point: what would you like now?

 Individuals respond to people rather than advertisements.
-Maintain a dialogue that is basic and to-the-point, as if you were speaking with a friend or coworker.
+Maintain a dialogue that is basic and to the point, as if you were speaking with a friend or coworker.

 If it’s a hot lead, it’s not cold calling.
 So, how can you tell whether a potential client is starting to warm up to you?
-Tools for email marketing This allows you to track who read your email, click the link in it, and may even be visiting your site right now!
+Tools for email marketing allows you to track who read your email, click the link in it, and may even be visiting your site right now!